 No visitor to your brand’s website should have to guess what category you compete in.
-Your main landing pages should be optimized with your category name so they will be easily found by search engines.
+When defining a brand, you should make sure that your main landing pages are optimized with your category name so they will be easily found by search engines.
 And, when a visitor arrives at your site, it should provide the proper cues that prospects use to identify your category or simply state your category explicitly.
 This has a lot to do with how you profile your brand which is covered in chapter five.

 Category in action

 - Tide Detergent

 A classic example of creating a new category is Tide.
 In 1946, Proctor & Gamble was faced with the challenge of introducing a new washing powder into a category that was already saturated with a number of well-established soap brands such as Ivory, Oxydol and Rinso.
 Tide is not made from fats and lye like traditional soaps.
 It is manufactured synthetically.
 Instead of competing with these soaps, P&G established Tide in a new category for synthetic soaps called “Detergent.”
 Today Detergent is the #1-selling category of washing powder and Tide has been the #1-selling detergent since 1946.

 Failure to establish a brand in a clear category (whether established or new) can send even the strongest products into obscurity.
 Consider the Segway or Apple’s Newton.
 These brands entered the market with great products and extraordinary awareness advantage, yet failed to gain consumer interest because they lacked a focused category strategy.
 The Newton was categorized as a “message pad,” the Segway as a human transporter.
 What’s a message pad or human transporter?
 We can see what the products do, but without a category to place them in, it is unclear exactly what problems they were designed to address and how they fit into our lives.
 This leads to consumer disinterest and marketing failure.